 An air mattress is the standard go-to camping bed.
-But I've always had issue with these.
-They're terrible at containing body heat, really not that comfortable to sleep on, and they never seem to hold air (leaving you re-pumping the next night).
-Instead, get a Teton camp pad (check price on Amazon) and if you prefer to sleep above ground, get a camp cot (check price on Amazon) as well.
+But I've always had issues with these.
+They're terrible at containing body heat, really not that comfortable to sleep on and they never seem to hold air (leaving you re-pumping the next night).

 Food and Water

-Bring along a cooler packed it with ice.
-Unfortunately, unless you invest in a cooler brand like Yeti or Pelican (Available on Amazon), which keeps ice retention for a week or more you'll have to find a store that sells ice bags to replenish and keep your provisions cold.
+Bring along a cooler packed with ice.
+Unfortunately, unless you invest in a cooler brand like Yeti or Pelican (Available on Amazon), which keeps ice retention for a week or more, you'll have to find a store that sells ice bags to replenish and keep your provisions cold.
 Of course, keep it under shade as much as possible.

 Showers and Waste

 Most campgrounds have showers within a walk from your campsite.
-But if you're camping in a remote area, you can always bring along a solar shower like this Viking Nature 5-Gallon Camping Shower Bag (Available on Amazon) and biodegradable all-purpose soap like Campsuds And same goes with bringing along a portable toilet or portable bucket toilet seat set.
+But if you're camping in a remote area, you can always bring along a solar shower like this Viking Nature 5-Gallon Camping Shower Bag (Available on Amazon) and biodegradable all-purpose soap like Campsuds.
+Same goes with bringing along a portable toilet or portable bucket toilet seat set.

 Solar and LED Lights

 Other than safety lights, you'll want at least a few light sources on board to be able to read or for the family to play games after dark.
 One easy way to manage this is to pick up some rechargeable solar lights and tie them to the pontoon.
-And of course, always bring LED lanterns for under the bimini and flashlights if you need to go on land.
+Always bring LED lanterns for under the bimini and flashlights if you need to go on land.

 I prefer a hands-free headlamp (buy on Amazon) because walking around in unknown territory at night can bring an accidental fall and you'll be able to catch yourself.